dreamcatcher-tech/network/Inbox/2024-01-05 1426 noschema mapping git functions to artifact functions.md

 Triggers - these are ways of declaring in the filesystem that when some changes are detected, this side effect will run, which can be used to enforce formats of files.

 Format hooks - whenever the LLM tries to write to a file that needs to be in a specific format because it will be interpreted by machine, these hooks will trigger and will throw an error that the LLM must correct to proceed.
 These are a form of trigger, but they don't cause any AI execution.

+?
+Staging area - represents things about to be committed.